Casino Post Office: Casino Post Office

 The first European settlers in the Casino district were cedar-getters, who had moved into the area in c.
 1838, ten years after its exploration in the late 1820s.
 Pastoralists soon followed, with George Stapleton and Henry Clay claiming land for the first station on what was to become the town of Casino.
 They named their 30,000 acre station "Cassino", apparently after Mount Cassino in Italy.
 Part of their property included an easy crossing point on the Richmond River and it was around this that the first small settlement appeared.
 Originally named The Falls, it was surveyed and renamed Casino in 1855 with land going on sale in 1856.
 By this time a weekly mail service was already operating from Sydney with the post being collected out of a store in town.
 The settlement also had a police station, court house, school and race course.
 By the late 1850s Casino had developed as the centre of settlement in the upper Richmond River district.

-The first official postmaster, William M. Scott, was appointed in the town in c.
+The first official postmaster, William Scott, was appointed in the town in c.
 1872 with the Post and Telegraph Office operating from the Tomki Shire Offices.
 In 1879 a new Post Office building was started in Casino, with Postmaster Scott moving into the residence on 21 March 1880.
 The new office was a single-storey building with an office, four rooms, kitchen and stable.

 In 1881 permission was obtained to construct an underground water-storage tank and a boundary fence.
 The ground in the front of the office was also levelled during this period.
 In 1883, the Casino office was staffed by Mr Scott as postmaster, his wife as an assistant, a junior telegraph operator, a letter carrier and a messenger.
 Mail was delivered from Sydney twice a week via coach from Ballina.

 In 1889 extensions to the Post Office were approved with the Office being extended to the street frontage and an extra room being added.
 In 1893, to prevent rain from wetting the private mail boxes and the mailing slot, a portico was added to the front of the building, with a bathroom being added at the same time.
 In 1894 the first telephone in Casino was installed in the office.

 Early in 1915 plans were approved for further alterations.
 The works included the partial re-erection of the existing building, the addition of an extra floor containing residential quarters, and the rearrangement of the office on the first floor.
 These were completed by late 1915.